-The human message block is a customer intent.
+The message block under human block represents a customer intent.

 An intent is chatbot jargon that refers to the goal of a customer query, which may be expressed with missing information, slang, typos, etc.